agner/agner/README.md

 Rebar
 -----

 Agner-compatible rebar is available at [agner branch](https://github.com/agner/rebar/tree/agner) of [agner/rebar](https://github.com/agner/rebar).
-Or you can download ready-made rebar from https://github.com/agner/agner/raw/master/rebar.
+Or you can download ready-made rebar from [agner itself](https://github.com/agner/agner/raw/master/rebar).

 Using it with rebar is fairly simple, it uses rebar's deps feature: